freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-85.english.md

 ## Description
 <section id='description'>

-Add a new `const` named `pieArc` and set it equal to `d3.arc()`.
+Create a new `const` named `pieArc` and set it equal to `d3.arc()`.
 This will be used to create the angles for the lines of the pie chart using the D3 arc generator.
 </section>

 ## Instructions